Noshin26/ASTR5470_final_project/README.md

 1. Parameters: Amplitude, mean, and sigma of the fitted Gaussian model.
 Mean Velocity and Standard Deviation: Mean velocity and one standard deviation of the fitted model.
 2. Chi-Square Value: Value of the chi-square test.
+3. Since the code is in development, the console with also show parameter values from the lmfit for comparison with the mcmc results.
 # Generated Output Files:
 1. Plot of Observed Spectrum with Fitted Gaussian Model:
 Description: A plot showing the observed spectrum with the fitted Gaussian model overlaid.